jaraya14/rpi-photobooth/README.md

 1) Add party themed images to instruction screens.<p/>
 2) <strike>Fix code to only take 4 pictures.
 The code take 5 pictures but only displays 4.
 I suspect there is a bug in the loop while taking pictures.</strike><p/>
 3) <strike>Comment out the GIF creation code or put in a variable to switch this on and off as needed.</strike><p/>
-4) <strike>dd code to create a montage image from the 4 images that are created.
+4) <strike>Add code to create a montage image from the 4 images that are created.
 Add comment in the #of pictures taken variable to alert a user that the montage expects 4 images.</strike><p/>
 5) Include code to use DSLR.<p/>

 Parking lot for future enhancements:<p/>